THE VOLGA GERMANS IN PORTLAND

 Community

-Community is defined as a group of people living in the same place or having a particular characteristic in common.
-It can also be thought of as a feeling of fellowship with others, the result of sharing common attitudes, interests, and goals.
+A community is defined as a group of people living in the same place or having a particular characteristic in common.
+It can also be seen as a feeling of fellowship with others, arising from shared attitudes, interests, and goals.

-The community of Volga Germans that settled in the newly formed city of Albina shared a common history, language, beliefs and traditions.
-Often misunderstood by outsiders, their neighborhood was known as Little Russia, although they did not think of themselves as Russians.
-Their identity was rooted as Wolgadeutsch (Volga Germans), one of the many ethnic islands that dotted the Russian Empire.
+The Volga German community that settled in the newly formed city of Albina shared a common history, language, beliefs, and traditions.
+Often misunderstood by outsiders, their neighborhood was known as Little Russia, although they did not consider themselves Russians.
+Their identity was Wolgadeutsch (Volga German), one of the many ethnic groups that dotted the Russian Empire.
 In Albina, they attempted to maintain their strong sense of community that had served them well in Russia.
-They lived together, built their own churches and established their own businesses.
+They lived together, built their own churches, and established their own businesses.
 But as with most ethnic groups in America, this separate sense of community eventually gave way to assimilation, driven by a strong desire to be an American.

 MORE